pranabekka/pranabekka.github.io/content/drafts/rust-to-ref-inf.md

 ```

 It's honestly not too bad,
-but it feels off to create an owned value
-and immediately pass it out as a reference,
-and it requires us to manually manage references.
+but we're having to manually manage references.
+Instead, Airy makes parameters
-Airy can infer immutable borrows
+use immutable borrows by default,
-if there's no mutable borrows of the value,
-which is impossible in this case,
-where we construct a temporary `Vec2`.
+which means that `by` is an immutable borrow
+in `offset_point()`.

 ```
-fn main() -> Nil {
-	let mut main_point = Vec2 { x: 1, y: 1 };
-	main_point = offset_point(main_point, Vec2 { x: 2, y: 2 });
-	dbg!(main_point);
-}

 fn offset_point(point: mut Vec2, by: Vec2) -> Vec2 {
 	point.x = point.x + by.x;
 	point.y = point.y + by.y;